Japanese in New York City

 As of the 2000 Census, over half of the 37,279 people of Japanese ancestry in the U.S. state of New York lived in New York City.
 As of 2012, the New York City metropolitan area was home to the largest Japanese community on the East Coast of the United States.
+The community has grown to the point that the first annual Japan Day Parade, the largest outside Japan, took place in Manhattan in 2022.

 History

 In 1876, six Japanese businessmen arrived in New York City on the Oceanic and established companies.
 They were the first Japanese people in the state of New York.
-Almost all of the 1,000 Issei in New York State by 1900 were in New York City.
+Almost all of the 1,000 issei in New York State by 1900 were in New York City.
 The Chinese Exclusion Acts of 1882 restricted Japanese immigration to the United States and the United States and Japanese governments had a gentlemen's agreement where the Japanese would deny visas to laborers wishing to immigrate to the United States in exchange for the U.S. not officially ending Japanese immigration.
 For those reasons, before the 1950s New York City had few Japanese immigrants.
 Japanese individuals of higher socioeconomic backgrounds did enter New York City during that period.
 Until the 1960s there was never a greater number than 5,000 Japanese people in New York State.

 The National Origins Act of 1924 officially barred Japanese immigration into the United States.
 By the 1920s, Issei with high socioeconomic status had moved to Long Island and to New Rochelle and Scarsdale in Westchester County.

 After the attack on Pearl Harbor in 1941 the Japanese consulate in New York City closed.
 Several Japanese businesses closed as well.
 The overall New York State Japanese population was not mass-interned.
 Issei community leaders were interned at Ellis Island.
 After the internment of Japanese Americans ended, New York's Japanese community accepted the arrivals who had formerly been interned.

 Japanese officials connected with the United Nations arrived in the 1950s and businesspeople associated with Japanese companies began arriving in the late 1950s.
 Japanese immigrants became the main presence of Japanese communities after the passage of the Immigration and Nationality Act of 1965.
 By 1988 there were 50,000 Japanese businesspersons working in Greater New York City, with 77% of them being temporary employees with plans to return to Japan.
 At that time employees of Japanese companies and their families were over 80% of the Japanese residents of the New York City area.
 About 25% of Japanese residents in the New York City metropolitan area had considered and/or decided to stay in the United States permanently.
+The first annual Japan Day Parade, the largest outside Japan, took place in Manhattan in 2022.